Being both a glasses and a contact lens wearer brings a unique set of challenges when you need a varifocal lens.

 They are great for people who need to see the small stuff, for example when doing DIY or computing, hobbies like jewellery making and sewing or reading your mobile device.
 They would make a great Father’s Day present too as you don’t need to know the wearer’s prescription.

-Available on line, Eyejusters are unisex and there’s 17 different styles and colours to choose from.
+Available online, Eyejusters are unisex and there’s 17 different styles and colours to choose from.
 They are priced at either £69 or £79 but they should last a lot longer than my over the counter readers because they will last through more than one or two minor prescription changes.
-They are suitable for someone who requires a positive prescription up to 3 dioptres.
+They are suitable for someone who requires a positive prescription of up to 3 dioptres.

-They also come with a money back guarantee.
+They also come with a money-back guarantee.
 Try them at home for 30 days and if you don’t love them simply send them back.
-There’s free delivery and free returns.
+There are free delivery and free returns.

 The only downside is that because there is a kind of double lens, I did look a little ‘Joe 90’ (retro reference there) but if it means I can choose my own restaurant food without having to hiss ‘I can’t read this’ at the husband then I really don’t mind.